openhab/openhab-addons/bundles/org.openhab.binding.wundergroundupdatereceiver/README.md

 weather stations.
 If you have a weather station that submits a parameter that is unknown in the current version of the binding please feel free to submit an issue to have it added.

+Configuration using thing and item files is a laborious and error-prone method, as you have to manually replicate the configuration discovery produces.
+Items must be named as the request parameters in the channel type table and must have the same types.
+Items matching the request parameters submitted by your particular device must needs be discovered before being able to write appropriate item files.
+Both thing and item files must be created manually to achive the same result as automatic discovery.

 ## Thing Configuration

 The only configurable value is the station id, which should match the one configured on the weather station.
-If you don't plan on submitting measurements to wunderground.com, it can be any unique non-empty string value.
+If you don't plan on submitting measurements to wunderground.com, it can be any unique non-empty string value, otherwise it must be the actual station ID.

 ## Channels